takanuva/cps/README.md

   system for the CPS calculus, and admissibility of the structural rules for it.
 - [Normalization.v](theories/Normalization.v): proof of strong normalization for the reduction relation and related stuff.
+- [Structural.v](theories/Structural.v): confluence and strong normalization are preserved by strong bisimilarity, which includes continuation floating, which acts as an structural rule.

 # TODO